quark1977/TX1WinMidiController/README.md

 ## Usage
 - Connect your TonexOne with a USB-C cable to your Windows PC
 - Connect your midi controller to your Windows PC
-- Adjust the config.json (i.e. the paths to library.db)
+- Place your config.json in the program main directory, and adjust as needed (i.e. the paths to library.db)
 - Shut your Tonex App
 - Run TX1 Win Midi Controller
 - Enjoy!